thecredibleway/thecredibleway-com/docs/bible/credibility/prophecies-fulfilled.md

 evidence for Jesus.

 :::tip[Lee Strobel, a Former Atheist Journalist and Legal Editor for the Chicago Tribune.]
-*"It would have been impossible for Jesus to arrange the fulfillment of all the hundreds of Old Testament prophecies - many of which He had no control over... unless, of course, He really was the Messiah."*
+*"It would have been impossible for Jesus to arrange the fulfilment of all the hundreds of Old Testament prophecies - many of which He had no control over... unless, of course, He really was the Messiah."*

 — Lee Strobel, The Case for Christ